romulofranca/ml-mini-platform/README.md

 ## 🔮 Future Decisions to Improve the Platform

+- **Web UI for Easier Management:**
+  Introduce a user-friendly web interface using React or Vue.js to allow seamless dataset management, model tracking, and deployment without requiring API calls.

+- **Expanded Model Support:**
+  Extend the platform beyond Scikit-Learn by supporting additional ML and deep learning frameworks, such as TensorFlow, PyTorch, XGBoost, and others, enabling a broader range of model training and deployment options.

 - **Enhanced Database Management:**
   Migrate from SQLite to PostgreSQL or MySQL for better performance, concurrency, and scalability.